 Poland has been emerging as a popular study abroad destination in central Europe for some years now.
-Before applying for the Universities in Poland, it is important to understand the visa process for the country.
+Before applying for the University in Poland, it is important to understand the visa process for the country.
 This guide will help you with all the procedures and documents required for Poland Student Visa and Residence Permit required to Study in Poland:

-This is the long stay visa in Poland and students who are willing to stay in Poland for more than 90 days.
+This is the long-stay visa in Poland and students who are willing to stay in Poland for more than 90 days.
 Poland National Visa has some requirements that we will discuss further, and it also has an interview for the visa.
 Here are all the requirements for Poland Student Visa and Interview Process.

-The Original Documents should be separately presented to the nearest consulate of Embassy of Poland in your country by booking an appointment with them.
+The Original Documents should be separately presented to the nearest consulate of the Embassy of Poland in your country by booking an appointment with them.
 When you submit your application and the documents, the process will move further to the interview process.

 Once you submit all the documents and the Poland Student Visa Application at the consulate, you will be provided with a token for the interview.
-Poland Student Visa Interview is an integral part of Poland Visa Process.
-The Interview however is pretty straight forward.
+Poland Student Visa Interview is an integral part of the Poland Visa Process.
+The Interview however is pretty straightforward.
 The questions will be about your previous travels, the university you will be studying in, your accommodation and jobs if you will be doing any, and the sponsors of your education.
 Students are needed to answer honestly, and the Visa process is quite fluent if you have all the documents required.

 For Poland, the financial requirements for students of higher education and research purposes are 800 PLN (187 EUR / 211 USD) a month.
 The return air ticket is also mandatory.
 If the student has not purchased the return ticket, the amount of 2500 PLN (581 EUR / 658 USD) is required.